CritCatDigiPres/CritCatDigiPres.github.io/README.md

 The project is led by **[James Baker](https://www.southampton.ac.uk/people/5yrbp5/doctor-james-baker)**, Professor of Digital Humanities at the [School of Humanities](https://www.southampton.ac.uk/humanities/index.page), [University of Southampton](https://www.southampton.ac.uk/).

 Our Commercialisation Project Officer is Joash Johnson.

+Our participants include digital preservation professionals, archivists, librarians, and museum curators with digital preservation needs.
+They were selected following [a call for participation](https://critcatdigipres.github.io/2023-09_cohort-call)

 ### Funding